TrebledJ/trebledj.github.io/content/posts/ctf/2022-04-22-tamuctf-2022-labyrinth.md

     tar_addr = 0x4011c8
 ```

+{% alert "note" %}
-Note: Ghidra will load PIE assembly at offset `0x100000`, but angr loads it at `0x400000` by default.
+Ghidra will load PIE assembly at offset `0x100000`, but angr loads it at `0x400000` by default.
 So all addresses in the previous section were offset by an additional `0x300000` to account for this difference.
 There's a way to make angr load at a custom offset, but I forgot what the option was called.
 (But the option exists!)
-{.alert .alert-warning}
+{% endalert %}

 Now we'll try some good ol' angr `explore()` and see what turns up.